ajaxian79/algorithms/docs/knapsack-01.md

 Boyer-Moore: candidate + counter; reset on tie; verify on second pass.

 Fenwick supports prefix-sum updates in O(log n) with a flat array.

+Iterative DFS with an explicit stack avoids recursion-limit issues.